-Tehran would rapidly de-escalate and revert to the kind of low-level "gray zone" activities that it has engaged in for decades.
+Tehran's military riposte would undoubtedly be a harrowing experience for those on the receiving end, though it would likely calibrate its response, given America's escalation dominance and ability to wreak havoc on the Islamic Republic's military and economic infrastructure.
+It is likely that given the opportunity, Tehran would rapidly de-escalate and revert to the kind of low-level "gray zone" activities that it has engaged in for decades.
 Moreover, Iran's ability to escalate is constrained, in part, by the need to avoid unnecessarily alienating the many states that are dependent on oil and gas from the region (especially China).
-It is thus unlikely that a preventive strike would spark a war, something that both the United States and Iran want to avoid, and have succeeded in doing for over forty years now.41
+It is thus unlikely that a preventive strike would spark a war, something that both the United States and Iran want to avoid, and have succeeded in doing for over forty years now.

 An Israeli preventive strike, by contrast, has the potential to evolve into a broader, longer conflict involving a range of actors, from Lebanese Hezbollah to Iraqi proxy militias, and even (to a limited degree) to the Houthis in Yemen.
-42 And there is always the chance that it could eventually draw in the United States-a worst-case scenario for Iran-which is why the Islamic Republic wants to avoid even an Israeli strike.
+And there is always the chance that it could eventually draw in the United States-a worst-case scenario for Iran-which is why the Islamic Republic wants to avoid even an Israeli strike.
 Conversely, a preventive strike by either the United States or Israel might cause Tehran to withdraw from the NPT and abandon its hedging strategy and go for the bomb, once its nuclear infrastructure is rebuilt.
-43

 A U.S. or Israeli preventive strike might also drag Lebanese Hezbollah into the fray, causing severe damage to the group's heavy rocket and missile force-the backbone of Iran's strategic deterrent-and great harm to Iran's most important regional proxy.
-Hezbollah, for its part, would face a dilemma: how to fulfill its obligations toward Tehran without doing grievous harm to its supporters or its civilian and military infrastructure.44 should demonstrate greater risk acceptance in countering Iran's regional activities than it has until now.
+Hezbollah, for its part, would face a dilemma: how to fulfill its obligations toward Tehran without doing grievous harm to its supporters or its civilian and military infrastructure.

+To sharpen the impact of U.S. commitments to prevent Iran from getting the bomb, the United States should demonstrate greater risk acceptance in countering Iran's regional activities than it has until now.
 Such actions would speak louder than any words.
-The United States should respond to gray zone attacks by Iran and its proxies with a gray zone campaign of its own, employing largely covert and unattributed activities to impose costs on the Islamic Republic, while managing escalation and avoiding a broader conflict.45
+The United States should respond to gray zone attacks by Iran and its proxies with a gray zone campaign of its own, employing largely covert and unattributed activities to impose costs on the Islamic Republic, while managing escalation and avoiding a broader conflict.